The Ellis South End Neighborhood Association

 The Ellis South End Neighborhood Association works to preserve and enhance the quality of life in the neighborhood by bringing residents and businesses together in a variety of ways.
 The Association, a membership organization, was started in 1964 when a group of concerned neighbors felt the need for a community organization.
 Incorporated as a non-profit in 1982, the purpose of the Ellis South End Neighborhood Association today is to advocate for the neighborhood by providing a forum for discussing local and citywide issues, planning social activities and projects that build relationships among neighbors, creating an effective communication link with the City of Boston, and working to keep our neighbors informed of news and decisions that impact the community.
 We appreciate your interest and welcome your participation!

-Ellis Board of Directors' Meeting - July 25th at 6:30pm
+Ellis Board of Directors Meeting - October 23rd at 6:30pm

 Whether you're a long-time resident or first-time visitor, you will find that Ellis’ streets are paved with great history and architecture and that there is always something fun and exciting to see, do and enjoy.